 As you can see, solarium addition costs can vary greatly based on size, materials, custom features and DIY vs professional installation.

 But, expect most medium-sized solariums with glass walls to run $25,000 - $50,000 on average.

 Benefits of Installing a Solarium #

 A solarium, which takes its name from the Latin word for "sun (sol)," is a literal and figurative bright spot in any home.
-Some of the reasons why you should consider installing a solarium are described below.

 - Better Enjoy the Seasons: No matter what season it is, a solarium will help you maximize its pleasures and minimize its discomforts.
 From your new glass solarium you can soak up the sun during the cold months and combat the sluggishness associated with seasonal affective disorder (SAD).
 In the summertime, work on your tan without being bothered by mosquitoes and biting flies.